minwookchang/MusicalFunctions/README.md

 # OnsetDetection-python
 python implementation of onset detection.

 <img src="./image/energy1.JPG" width="40%"> <img src="./image/energy2.JPG" width="40%">

+* Apply the energy based novelty or spectral based novelty analysis to detecting onset events.

-Implement the energy based and spectral based novelty analysis to find the onset positions and create a wave file with beats (high magnitude) at these onset locations (zero magnitude everywhere else).
+* Implement the energy based and spectral based novelty analysis to find the onset positions and create a wave file with beats (high magnitude) at these onset locations (zero magnitude everywhere else).